-Lake Garda is one of the northern Italian lakes and the largest lake in Italy with an area of 370 square kilometers.
-It is located in northern Italy, between Verona, Trento and Brescia and it is one of the most important touristic areas in Italy.
+Lake Garda is one of the northern Italian lakes and the largest lake in Italy, with an area of 370 square kilometres.
+It is located between Verona, Trento and Brescia, and is one of the most important tourist areas in Italy.

-The northern part of the lake is surrounded by mountains and provides a very mild Mediterranean climate.
+The northern part of the lake is surrounded by mountains and enjoys a mild Mediterranean climate.
 The vegetation – mainly olive and lemon groves, palms, cypresses, oleanders and orange trees – the wonderful landscapes and the typical Italian towns make this lake one of the most charming in Italy.

-The most frequented cities are Lazise, Bardolino, Garda and Malcesine in the east, Riva, Torbole and Arco in the north and Sirmione and Peschiera in the South.
-Lake Garda also offers lots of attractions, amusement parks, hiking trails, music events and many more.
-There are also some popular winegrowing regions: The Lugana, Bardolino, Soave and the Valpolicella areas are only a few.
+The most visited cities are Lazise, Bardolino, Garda and Malcesine in the east, Riva, Torbole and Arco in the north, and Sirmione and Peschiera in the south.
+Lake Garda offers many attractions, amusement parks, hiking trails and music events, as well as popular winegrowing regions, such as Lugana, Bardolino, Soave and Valpolicella.

-In fact, Lake Garda is one of the most popular and varied destination in Italy.
+In fact, Lake Garda is one of the most popular and varied destinations in Italy.

-Getting up in the morning, listening to the birds’ twittering and the leaves’ rustle.
-Going out and feeling the peace of the nature, is a very special feature you can feel in South Tyrol.
+Getting up in the morning, listening to the twitter of the birds and the rustle of the leaves, and going outside to enjoy the peace of nature is a special feature of life in South Tyrol.

-Enjoying the influence of the Alpine peaks and the Mediterranean landscape is one of the greatest feelings in the world.
-The best thing is taking a walk through the forests and fields, and when you become tired, you look for the alpine hut to take a rest.
-South Tyrol is famous for their typical local and seasonal meals, like self-made apple juice or bacon dumplings.
+Enjoying the Alpine peaks and the Mediterranean landscape is a wonderful experience.
+Take a walk through the forests and fields, and when you become tired look for an alpine hut to take a rest.
+South Tyrol is famous for its typical local and seasonal meals, such as home-made apple juice or bacon dumplings.

-South Tyrol is an autonomous province in northern Italy, located nearby Austria.
+South Tyrol is an autonomous province in northern Italy, located near Austria.
 Most of the 511,750 inhabitants speak Italian and/or German.

-There is so much to do and to see in South Tyrol: Skiing, snowboarding, hiking or mountain biking are just a few of the outdoor activities which can be done.
-Canoeing or rafting are very popular too.
+There is so much to do and to see in South Tyrol: skiing, snowboarding, hiking or mountain biking are just a few of the outdoor activities possible.
+Canoeing and rafting are very popular too.

-If you don´t like outdoor activities – don´t worry!
-You can visit Bozen or Meran, with the beautiful Castle Trautmannsdorf, relax by one of the wonderful lakes or enjoy the typical cuisine.
-Of course you can also go on a trip to the popular winegrowing regions and have a wine tasting.
+If you don’t like outdoor activities, don’t worry!
+You can visit Bozen or the beautiful Castle Trautmannsdorf in Meran, relax by one of the wonderful lakes or enjoy the local cuisine.
+Of course, you can also go on a trip to the popular winegrowing regions and experience a wine tasting.

-If you like the South Tyrolian traditions and cuisine you should try “Törggelen”.
-It’s a culinary highlight and it’s arranged from October to the beginning of December.
-The restaurants serve typical delights from South Tyrol, like bacon, dumpling, sausages and “Nuier”, the “young wine” of the winegrowers.
+If you like the South Tyrolian traditions and cuisine you should try Törggelen.
+It’s a culinary highlight and takes place from October until the beginning of December.
+The restaurants serve typical delights of South Tyrol, like bacon, dumpling, sausages and Nuier, the “young wine” of the winegrowers.